371 Albemarle Blvd., Hertford, North Carolina 27944

 Northeastern North Carolina's Pretty Albemarle Plantation Boasts a Waterfront Setting, a Golf Course, a Marina, a Clubhouse and a Variety of Home Styles

 The waterfront community of Albemarle Plantation is resident-owned and operated.
 It sits at the edge of the Perquimans River in northeastern North Carolina and wraps around The Sound Golf Links, an 18-hole Don Maples-designed golf course.
-Many of its residents are empty nesters and baby boomers.
+Many of the Plantation's residents are empty nesters and baby boomers.

 The development has a wide variety of established neighborhoods as well as extensive tracts of land for new expansion.
 Homes range from modest condominiums and town homes to palatial estates with multi-level wraparound porches, a dock, and views of the sound.
 Available sites for new building can be secluded, wooded, waterfront, golf front, or a combination.
 All new home plans must meet the community's architectural standards.

-Prices begin in the low-$100,000s and top out in the $900,000s.
+Prices begin in the low-$200,000s.
+The HOA fee are about $189 per month for single family homes and $549 per month for condos and town homes.
 Please verify this with a Realtor as prices are bound to change.

 Plantation amenities include a sizable, deep water marina, the waterfront clubhouse, tennis courts, a 25-meter pool, community gardens, a public pier, and the golf course.
 Homeowner fees help pay for access to everything except golf club initiation and membership.